ianrenton/NaNoGenMo/README.md

 -----

 * Only one file is important: `nanogenmo.rb`.
 Download it, or clone the repo, whatever you feel like.
-* You will need the `nokogiri` gem installed.
-This can be a pain in the arse on some platforms.
-Google it.
+* You will need the `nokogiri` and `redcarpet` gems installed.
+These require native extensions, which can be a pain in the arse on some platforms.
+Google it if you have problems.
 * Edit `nanogenmo.rb` in your choice of editor, and look at the configuration options at the top.
 You'll want to set `INDEX_URL` to a list of stories on Fanfiction.net that you want to generate your story from.
 Some examples are given.
 * Other configuration options are provided with comments.
 You may want to generate a story of a different length (`WORD_GOAL`), create a larger data set (`MAX_PAGES`), etc.
 * Run the script using `ruby nanogenmo.rb`.
 Depending on your options, connection speed and the whim of the Fanfiction.net servers, this may take a long time.